MohammadB88/fullstackapp/README.md

-I have used the repository [Ege Aksoz](https://github.com/egeaksoz/fullstackapp) and his articleas a starting point.
+I have used [Ege Aksoz's](https://github.com/egeaksoz/fullstackapp) repository and his articleas as a starting point.
 Thank you!

 ## INSTRUCTIONS